iamshadmirza/BlogsByShad/blogs/deep-linking/deeplink-part1.md

 </html>
 ```
 Access the file via localhost or place it on device.
 Click the link and this will hopefully launch your app.
-This was the first part of the Deep Link series and in Part 2 we will learn **How to handle incoming links upon app launch and redirect user**.
+This was the first part of the series *React Native Deep Linking Simplified* and in Part 2 we will learn **How to handle incoming links upon app launch and redirect user**.
 Do share this article if you find it helpful.
 Shad